How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Zillow Research: Listings with high-quality photos sold 32% closer to (or above) list price compared to listings with lower quality photos.

-What We See in the Thurston County Market
+What We See in Utah Markets

 Days on Market